yiningzeng/react-rnd/README.md

 #### v10.1.2

 - Upgrade re-resizable to 6.1.1
-- Upgrade react-draggable to 4.1.0
+- Upgrade powerai-react-draggable-v2 to 4.1.0

 #### v10.1.1